John Hugh Gillis: Health issues

-On September 17, 1910, Jack Gillis suddenly resigned his position as first-class constable with a salary of $1,200.
+On September 17, 1910, John H Gillis suddenly resigned his position as first-class constable with a salary of $1,200.
 He was feeling vaguely unwell, losing weight, and was frequently tired.

-Announcing the all-round championship The Daily World of August 5, 1911, sports page, mentioned "Vancouver's star athlete" and added, "Jack had intended to train early for this year's championship but later abandoned the intention."
+Announcing the all-round championship The Daily World of August 5, 1911, sports page, mentioned "Vancouver's star athlete" and added, "John had intended to train early for this year's championship but later abandoned the intention."
 He went to work for Customs but had no longer the energy to go out socially.
 Gradually he grew worse: coughing, low fever, cold sweat at night, poor appetite, wasted appearance.
 On December 9, 1911 Dr, Kennedy admitted him to the sanitarium at Tranquille, near Kamloops.

 Recognition

 The Sydney Record of July 5, front page, remembered that he had walked across the continent.
 The Sydney Daily Post of the same date, page 5, remarked, "He was looked on as the most likely aspirant for the honors so long held by Martin Sheridan, but the disease which ultimately brought about his death fastened upon him and cut short his athletic career."

-The Daily News-Advertiser of Vancouver July 7, 1913 on its sports page carried the headline "Jack Gillis Passes Away in Nova Scotia" and the sub-head "Former Vancouver Athlete Succumbs to Tuberculosis After Long Illness—Won Many Trophies on Athletic Field".
+The Daily News-Advertiser of Vancouver July 7, 1913 on its sports page carried the headline "John H Gillis Passes Away in Nova Scotia" and the sub-head "Former Vancouver Athlete Succumbs to Tuberculosis After Long Illness—Won Many Trophies on Athletic Field".

 The deceased young man was Vancouver's most successful point winner at all championship meetings until 1911, when he retired....During his athletic career he won numerous trophies and was one of the most popular athletes in the country.

 The Inland Sentinel of Kamloops July 5, 1913 had a long item about him on its front page:

 Thousands of friends and admirers throughout the wide world will hear with regret of the death of John H. Gillis, prince of Canadian athletes, which occurred at his Cape Breton home this morning.